The BIM (Building information model) protocol definition

 Meeting BIM Level 2 requirements means creating a well-organized 3D space using different models and data from various fields disciplines.

-To fulfill the “BIM mandate”, different legal and contractual aspects must be taken into account, as multiple stakeholders need to collaborate, sharing their individual assets and working collectively on integrated assets.
+To fulfil the “BIM mandate”, different legal and contractual aspects must be taken into account, as multiple stakeholders need to collaborate, sharing their individual assets and working collectively on integrated assets.

 What are the changes in the Second Edition (2018)?

 In 2018, the CIC BIM Protocol underwent significant updates to adapt to evolving industry trends.
-The revised protocol now boosts flexibility, serving as a prioritized agreement in cases of conflict between client or project team obligations.
-It aligns with PAS 1192-2 by focusing on information rather than design models, establishing clear information requirements from design to execution.
+The second edition incorporates significant advancements in BIM standards and practices since 2013, developed through extensive consultation with industry experts and legal practitioners.
+The revised edition of the protocol now boosts flexibility, serving as a prioritized agreement in the event of a conflict between client or project team obligations.
+It aligns with PAS 1192-2 by focusing on information rather than design models, establishing clear specific information requirements from design to execution.

 The updated protocol also defines model production responsibilities across different design phases, introduces a novel information coordination process, and outlines methods for resolving interferences.